• Skip to primary navigation

 Valine

-Valine works against another essential amino acid called tryptophan which produces serotonin in the brain.
+Valine helps reduce central nervous system fatigue by competing with tryptophan, an amino acid that increases serotonin levels and signals tiredness to the brain.
+This allows you to stay focused and train harder for longer.
 Tryptophan wants to signal to the brain that the body is fatigued, but valine works to stop it in order to delay that fatigue so you cognitively work harder throughout your workout (3).

 strong man